 Or maybe one really shouldn’t worry about experience.
 One should just worry.

 What do you think?

 Steve Amoia has published articles, book reviews, and interviews about alternative health, art history, career-related themes, historical figures, Italian and international soccer, martial arts, psychology, and sports medicine topics.
 His writing portfolio and contact information can be found at www.sanstefano.com

 Andrew T. Durham holds a degree in Psychology/Philosophy.
 In the late 80's to mid 90's he was instrumental in creating groundbreaking outreach/prevention programs, as well as being a highly successful public speaker.
 A former acupuncturist and clinician (primarily to inner city adolescents), he has also been a consultant to the Massachusetts State Department of Public Health and several non-profit organizations.
 He is an accomplished musician, actor and playwright, 5 of which have been produced.
 This and other articles can be found at www.webcommentary.com , www.americanchronicle.com , www.worldsentinel.com , and www.andrewtdurham.blogspot.com

 Andrew T.Durham is a graduate of State University at Albany, with a degree in Psychology/Philosophy.
 In the late 80's to mid 90's he was instrumental in creating ground-breaking outreach/prevention programs, as well as being a highly successful public speaker.
 A former acupuncturist and clinician (primarily to inner city adolescents), he has also been a consultant to the Massachusetts State Department of Public Health and several non-profit organizations.
 He is an accomplished musician - proficient in 7 instruments - ,actor and author of 10 plays, 5 of which have been produced.
-He currently lives in Rochester, NY
+He is currently a consultant for small non-profit agencies and lives in Rochester, NY